appstonia/pg_qos/README.md

   - Intercepts `SET work_mem` and rejects values above `qos.work_mem_limit`.

 - CPU limiting
-  - Planner hook reduces `Gather/Gather Merge` `num_workers` to respect `qos.cpu_core_limit - 1` (one core for the main backend).
-  - On Linux, the backend can also be bound to the first N CPU cores (optional CPU affinity) to restrict total CPU use.
+  - On Linux, QoS binds the backend to the first N CPU cores (CPU affinity) to cap total CPU usage per session.
+  - The planner hook ensures `Gather`/`Gather Merge` parallel workers do not exceed the allowed cores so parallelism respects the cap.
+  - On non-Linux platforms, only the planner effect applies.

 - Concurrency limits
   - Executor hooks track active transactions and statements per command type; caps are enforced against configured maxima.